-It is possible that the Johannine Community included Samaritans, based on John 4 and 8:48 (Jesus is accused of being a Samaritan.)
+It is possible this Johannine Community included Samaritans, based on John 4 and 8:48 (Jesus is accused of being a Samaritan).
 Jews and Samaritans sharing fellowship in a single religious community would have been scandalous, especially in pre-70 Judea.
 Brown suggests that Jews that accepted Jesus as the Messiah convinced in synagogues.

 But relationships between these Jews and Samaritans would have been tense.
 Discussion of Jesus as Messiah generated a number of “homilies” preserving Jesus’ teaching as attempts to convince Jews he was the Messiah.
 It is possible that some time before A. D. 70 these Jewish Christians were expelled from the synagogue, ostracized and persecuted (as implied in John 1:11, 10:28-29; 15:18, 16:2 and the “not of this world” theme in 15:18, 16:3, 16:33).